Pile of leaves and branches

 Figure 4: Pile of leaves and branches with an insulating layer of foliage

-A project for children, pupils, scouts and local nature conservation associations would be the creation of piles of leaves and branches.
+A project for children, pupils, scouts and local nature conservation associations would be the creation of piles of leaves and branches (compare Figure 5).
 Wildlife cameras, or animal tracking methods could also be used to test success.
 Burrows or holes without spider webs indicate the possible presence of animals.